 - Click Xero.
 (If you are not connected, you will need to connect to Xero).

-- Set the accounts for payments processed through Arlo to be sent to in Xero.
+- Set the accounts for revenue/credits processed through Arlo to be sent to in Xero.
 These can be different, or the same.
-Important: Accounts must have a numeric account code.

 - (Optional) If you use Stripe, add a contact in the Credit card fees contact.
 This will be the contact listed on the expense item for the Stripe Fees.
 We recommend creating a contact in Xero called 'Stripe Fees'.